fspaolo/makesite/index.md

 If all you want is to simply put HTML content on the web (such as a personal webpage), then this might be the right tool for you.

-Please note that this project is still in the experimental stage.
+Please note that this project is under development.
+Features are being added or modified.

 ## Example